From Jesus to Scripture: How Christ Instituted the Bible

 - III.
 Jesus' Scripture: The Word in the Son

-- His life, death, and resurrection were their content and goal
+- His life, death, and resurrection are their content and goal

 (Ps 2, Deut 8, Ps 22, Deut 32, Ps 110, Isa 53, and on and on).

-Jesus' new words and deeds, not just his repeated ones, are also the Word of God (1 Cor 7:25).
+- Jesus' new words and deeds are also the Word of God (1 Cor 7:25).

 - His historically decisive ministry authorizes 'new testament.'

 - IV.
-The Church's Scripture: The Word by the Spirit
+The Church's Scripture: The Word by the Holy Spirit

-Jesus' rule: Obedience to God's Word, written on our hearts, is obedience to the Spirit inspiring and writing them (2 Tim 3:16).
+Obeying God's Word, now written on our hearts, obeys the Spirit inspiring and writing them (2 Tim 3:16).

-Acts and 'prophets': Luke keeps telling Jesus' story through the activities of his Spirit's Church.
+Acts and 'prophets': In Acts, Luke keeps telling Jesus' story through the activities of his Spirit's church.
 Revelation tells the story of the church's continuing struggles to stay faithful under pressure, and God's determination to see it through its trials in our world.

-'Writings': Church correspondence, from letters of Paul and other leaders to a sermon (Hebrews), is 'inside information' on our community.
+'Writings': Church correspondence, from letters of Paul and other leaders to a sermon (Hebrews) and , is 'inside information' on our community.

 - V. The "Living and Active" Word of God